Emmanuelle Guyon, the mirror of your emotions

 Example of a Maya stele showing the same model that we used for our jewelry (Uaxactun, Guatemala)

 The remarkable work of the "Mexican Greeks," which can be admired at the archaeological site of our neighboring village, Mitla, has profoundly influenced our artistic approach.
-The delicacy of the assemblies and motifs traced on these works testifies to an exceptional artisanal mastery.
+Mitla, meaning "place of the dead" in Nahuatl, is a sacred site that served as a religious and funerary center for the Mixtec and Zapotec peoples.
+The intricacy of the mosaics and patterns traced on these works demonstrates exceptional craftsmanship, revealing not only technical skill but also a complex symbolism that remains elusive to researchers.

 Greeks from the Palace of the Priest of Mitla, Oaxaca, Mexico

-To illustrate these motifs, we chose to draw inspiration from the treasure of tomb 7 of Monte Alban.
-This archaeological site, located in Oaxaca, was the capital of the Zapotec empire until about 800 years after Christ.
-A few centuries after its abandonment, the Mixtec population buried an important figure there, perhaps a woman associated with the cult of water.
-She was accompanied by the largest treasure ever discovered in Mexico, which is now exhibited in the regional museum of Oaxaca de Juarez.
-Among these treasures were a series of rings that we have included in our collection.
+To illustrate these motifs, we drew inspiration from the treasures of Tomb 7 at Monte Albán, a major archaeological site in Oaxaca, which was the capital of the Zapotec empire until around 800 AD.
+This site, perched on a hill, demonstrates the architectural ingenuity and cultural significance of this civilization.
+Several centuries after its abandonment, the Mixtec people buried an important figure there, potentially a female associated with the water cult, as suggested by the funerary objects.
+This figure was accompanied by the largest treasure ever discovered in Mexico, including numerous gold, jade, turquoise, and shell jewelry pieces, now displayed at the Regional Museum of Oaxaca.
+Among these treasures are a series of rings that inspired some of our creations.

-We have designed a ring that we named "Tesoro zapoteco," in homage to the fabulous treasure discovered at Monte Alban.
-Engraved in silver, this ring features a geometric motif of Zapotec origin, captivating with its profound symbolism.
-Its spirals likely evoke the movement of water, while the stepped representations suggest the cycle of life.
-Traditionally, this Zapotec motif is often associated with the image of the serpent, a powerful symbol of water and fertility in Zapotec culture.
+We designed a ring named "Tesoro zapoteco," paying tribute to the fabulous treasure of Monte Albán.
+Engraved in silver, this ring features a geometric Zapotec design, both captivating and enigmatic in its deep symbolism.
+Spirals, a recurring motif in Zapotec art, are often interpreted as representations of the movement of water, essential to life.
+Staircase representations symbolize the cycle of life and progress toward a higher spiritual plane.
+This motif is traditionally associated with the image of the serpent, a primordial figure of water and fertility in Zapotec culture.

 Mexican Ring from Monte Alban Tomb 7